internetpixels/csrf-protection/README.md

 In the delete action you want to validate the token with the ``TokenManager::validate()`` method.

 ### Validate the user input
 Once a user is posting the form data to your server(s), you'll first need to validate the given token.
-By default, the field name used by default is ``_token``.
+By default, the field name used is ``_token``.
 ```php
 <?php